djphillyg/raindrop_challenge/README.md

 1.5 hour - structure and initialization of clients in backend 3 hours - grammar + examples + issues w using OpenAI
 1 hour - vibecoded frontend with password gate
-1.5 hour - evals and verifying the sql output
+1 hour - evals and verifying the sql output
+0.5 hour - railway deploy

 This project was allotted 6.5 hours, and I spent a majority of my time on the tiniest issues